 How to participate

 If your community has an open position for a primary care physician and is interested in participating in Kansas Bridging Plan (KBP), simply notify Rural Health Education and Services (RHES).
-We will inform the resident physicians enrolled in KBP of your open position, and will even assist in scheduling interviews with them for your organization.

 The community or organization with which a KBP resident physician signs a practice commitment agreement (contract) agrees to match the State's loan amount up to $10,000, and loan an additional of at least $6,000 upon completion of residency training, for a total of at least $16,000.
 Although the practice agreement is a private contract between the physician and the organization, a sample contract is available for organizations to use as a model.
 Sample Practice Commitment Agreement

 When to start recruiting